 Q: How does the bill enhance enforcement?

-The bill makes trafficking a predicate offense under the Racketeer Influenced and Corrupt Organizations Act (RICO) and Travel Act.
-RICO is the most powerful anti-corruption law in the United States that been successfully used to target and crush organized crime.
-Penalties recovered from successful prosecution under these laws are mandated to go directly into conservation efforts.
-This means that catching criminals will fund saving wildlife.
-With no expense to the tax-payer.
+The bill makes trafficking a predicate offense under the Racketeer Influenced and Corrupt Organizations Act (RICO) and Travel Acts.
+RICO is the most powerful anti-corruption law in the United States, and has been used successfully throughout the country to target and crush organized crime.
+Penalties recovered from successful prosecution under these laws would be mandated to go directly into conservation efforts.
+The bill is structured so that the prosecution of wildlife crime would result in fund generation for the protection of wildlife, at no additional expense to the U.S. taxpayer.

 Q: How does the bill help wildlife conservation?